annanay25/annanay25.github.io/_posts/2024-01-15-code-reviews.md

 And that’s all!
 Reviews should be fun and rewarding, and as with everything we are all learning, so we’ll get better at this with time.
 Happy reviewing!

+Edit (Dec 2025): For other great reading on why code reviews are important, check out https://blakesmith.me/2015/02/09/code-review-essentials-for-software-teams.html